verypossible/elixir-starter-kit/README.md

 $ docker-compose run -e MIX_ENV=test web mix test
 ```

-Another way of running tests:
+Or when your server is running with docker compose:

 ```bash
 $ docker-compose up
 ```

-Your DB and web container are now up and runnig.
-In another window on your *host* system:
+Your DB and web container will already be running.
+In another terminal on your
+*host* system:

 ```bash
 $ docker-compose exec web bash